viresh-ratnakar/exet/README.md

 - All histograms are shown with adjoining bar graphs.
 - You can hover the mouse over the bars to see details (lists of relevant clues/lights).
-- The analysis of annotations is a somwehat experimental feature that tries to provide a breakdown of clue types by assuming a specific annotation style in which clue type names and cryptic wordplay operations are interspersed with indicators, fodders shown within parantheses or curly
+- The analysis of annotations is a somewhat experimental feature that tries to provide a breakdown of clue types by assuming a specific annotation style in which clue type names and cryptic wordplay operations are interspersed with indicators, fodders shown within parantheses or curly